chronokun/CkMath/README.md

 Simple C++ math library with vector, matrix, geometric and trigonometric functions & types intended to for use in developing 3d game engines.
 Matrices and vectors are column major and functions assume a right handed coordinate system for compatibility with opengl.
+All angles are in radians unless otherwise specified.
+Optionally uses AVX intrinsics.

 Released as Public Domain.